 In the New York City market, rebates typically range from between half a percent and 1 percent of the purchase price.
 At Prevu, "We offer the biggest rebate in New York City.
-We rebate two-thirds of the buyer's broker's commission, up to 2% of the purchase price," says Marsh.
-"So on a $1 million condo with a 6% commission split between the buyer and seller's brokers, that works out to a 2% rebate of the sales price, or $20,000.”
+We rebate two-thirds of the buyer's broker's commission, up to 2 percent of the purchase price," says Marsh.
+"So on a $1 million condo with a 6 percent commission split between the buyer and seller's brokers, that works out to a 2 percent rebate of the sales price, or $20,000.”
 Rebates are paid after closing, and while they are not generally taxable as income, it is recommended to seek the advice of your tax accountant on your individual situation.

 What's the difference between asking for a buyer's rebate and negotiating the broker's commission?

 Essentially, negotiated commissions are paid by the seller, and a buyer’s rebate comes from the buyer’s broker.

 When a broker is negotiating a commission, they’re doing so with the seller.
 The seller typically pays 6 percent of the purchase price.
 If there’s a buyer’s broker, 3 percent (half) of that commission goes to the seller’s broker, and 3 percent (the other half) to the buyer’s broker.

 A seller may negotiate the commission, and if that agent wants the sale badly enough, they might say yes.
 Newer agents may be more amenable to reducing their commissions.
 Sellers may also have a better shot if their property is pricey, in the seven figures, or they're a repeat client.